ErrorMaker/G-Earth-Non-DC/README.md

 If you need help using this extension please message me on discord Ahmed#8333

+# Important Note:

+If you open the extension in the room for some reason it might just keep closing.
+The best way is to open the extenion in hotel view and then enter the room where you will want to use this extension in.
+I don't know why G-Earth sometimes bugs the code but please just open the extension in hotel view and then enter the room.

 # G-Earth Download:

 Windows 32 BIT: https://github.com/DevLooney/G-Earth-Non-DC/releases/download/v1.0/G-Earth-0.2.2_windows_32bit.zip